george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 159: May 30 2019

+**Today's Progress**: Completed the Generating Keywords for Google Ads project @datacamp, learning how to create recommendation systems using NMF with word arrays and cosine similarities.

 ## Day 158: May 29 2019

 **Today's Progress**: Applying NMF Non-Negative Matrix Factorization to images to check how it learns about segments of the image, comparing to PCA which is not able to learn about those segments.